 The Wuhan coronavirus is doing far more than making people afraid of a repeat of the 1918 flu pandemic that killed more people than World War 1.
 It is hurting the world economy, driving up costs for businesses and governments alike, and disrupting global trade.
 Let’s learn how coronavirus is affecting global supply chains.
-We’ll also share a number of lessons we can draw from this to make your own supply chain more robust.
+We’ll also share a number of lessons we can draw from this to make your own supply chain planning approaches more robust.

 The Work Stoppages in Wuhan and the Slow Future Recovery in China

 The world knew the Wuhan flu was bad when China was willing to quarantine a city of eleven million and cripple production in a region that accounts for at least five percent of its GDP.
 The impact is so widespread that NASA was able to document the dramatically lower levels of nitrogen dioxide over China between mid-January and mid-February, 2020.